 - Building a butterfly garden in your own backyard (link submitted by a Girl Scout Troop in Idaho, thanks girls!)

-- The Bug Chicks are two entomologists based in Oregon that create great videos and have an online Junior Entomologist program that is definitely worth investigating!
+- The Bug Chicks are two entomologists based in Oregon that create great videos and have a cool online Junior Entomologist program!

 Observation Bee Hive